larryshamalama/archive_larryshamalama.github.io/_posts/2021-08-23-gsoc-final.md

 Notebook: https://github.com/larryshamalama/pymc3-playground/blob/master/notebooks/step-by-step/test-multiple-dp-samples.ipynb.

 Dirichlet processes are specified by two things: a concentration parameter M and a base distribution G0.
 The first step was to design a visual test that can retrieve the concentration parameter.
-For instance, if we defined G0 to be $\mathcal{N}(5, 3^2)$, we can attempt to retrieve the mean of mu = 5 via the following test:
+For instance, if we defined G0 to be $$\mathcal{N}(5, 3^2)$$, we can attempt to retrieve the mean of $$\mu = 5$$ via the following test:

 ```python
 mu = 5